monsieuroeuf/ians-after-effects-scripts/readme.md

 Parents the selected layers to the topmost layer, while trying to keep any existing hierarchy intact.

-## projectSelectionIntoFolder

-Collects selected items into a folder named "\_support".

 ## quickCompPrefixer

 Adds a prefix to the name of each selected comp.
 That's it.